mattmendick/tsdb-blocks-from-loki-rules/README.md

 This tool creates Prometheus TSDB blocks from historical Loki query results, using a rules YAML file (similar to Prometheus recording rules).

+You can then use these blocks along with mimirtool's backfill capability to send them to Mimir.

 ## Usage

 ```